Spinning mule: History

 Before the 1770s, textile production was a cottage industry using flax and wool.
 Weaving was a family activity.
-The children and women would card the fibre — break up and clean the disorganized fluff into long bundles.
-The women would then spin these rough rovings into yarn wound on a spindle.
+The children and women would card the fibre – break up and clean the disorganised fluff into long bundles.
+The women would then spin these rough rovings into yarn wound onto a spindle.
 The male weaver would use a frame loom to weave this into cloth.
 This was then tentered in the sun to bleach it.
 The invention by John Kay of the flying shuttle made the loom twice as productive, causing the demand for cotton yarn to vastly exceed what traditional spinners could supply.

-There were two types of spinning wheel: the Simple Wheel, which uses an intermittent process, and the more refined Saxony wheel, which drives a differential spindle and flyer with a heck (an apparatus that guides the thread to the reels) in a continuous process.
+There were two types of spinning wheel: the simple wheel, which uses an intermittent process, and the more refined Saxony wheel, which drives a differential spindle and flyer with a heck (an apparatus that guides the thread to the reels) in a continuous process.
 These two wheels became the starting point of technological development.
 Businessmen such as Richard Arkwright employed inventors to find solutions that would increase the amount of yarn spun, then took out the relevant patents.

 The spinning jenny allowed a group of eight spindles to be operated together.
 It mirrored the simple wheel; the rovings were clamped, and a frame moved forward stretching and thinning the roving.
 A wheel was rapidly turned as the frame was pushed back, and the spindles rotated, twisting the rovings into yarn and collecting it on the spindles.
 The spinning jenny was effective and could be operated by hand, but it produced weaker thread that could be used only for the weft part of the cloth.
 (Because the side-to-side weft does not have to be stretched on a loom in the way that the warp is, it can generally be less strong.)